Heat Advisory from FRI 12:00 PM CDT until FRI 8:00 PM CDT

-Heat Advisory from FRI 12:00 PM CDT until FRI 8:00 PM CDTNew
+Heat Advisory from FRI 12:00 PM CDT until FRI 8:00 PM CDTUpdated

 Issued by National Weather Service – Minneapolis, MN